Introduction to Formal Logic

 Schedule of Readings and Assignments

-This course is self-based and mastery-based rather than organized according to a schedule.
+This course is self-paced and mastery-based rather than organized according to a weekly schedule.
 You are required to work through the material in order, by Unit.
 Once you watch the lectures and complete at least one practice exercise in each unit, the exam in that unit will unlock.
 Exams are mastery-based; satisfactory score on each exam is required before moving on to the next unit. (“Satisfactory” criteria will be specified for each exam.
 For most exams, it is 80% correct or better.)

 If you do not achieve mastery on your first try on the exam, you will have to wait 48 hours and complete additional practice exercises to unlock re-takes.